Persistent Homotopy Groups of Metric Spaces: Persistent Homotopy Groups

-In \cite{wilkins2011discrete}, Wilkins defined a \emph{basic move} on an $\epsilon$-chain as the addition or removal of a point which is not an endpoint, so that the resulting path is still an $\epsilon$-chain.
-In our paper, in order to avoid tedious arguments, basic moves also include the case when there are no changes.
+A space $X$ is \emph{$\epsilon$-connected} if any two points $x,y\in X$ can be joined by an $\epsilon$-chain.
+If $X$ is $\epsilon$-connected for all $\epsilon>0$, we say that $X$ is \emph{chain-connected}.
+Recall from \cite{wilkins2011discrete} that a \emph{basic move} on an $\epsilon$-chain is defined as the addition or removal of a point that is not an endpoint, so that the resulting path is still an $\epsilon$-chain.
+In our paper, to avoid tedious arguments, basic moves also include the case when there are no changes.